 There are few things I find more stressful than watching coach buses fling themselves down barely-wide-enough alleyways with reckless abandon, but somehow they make it work.
 I can say beyond hint of a doubt that I would wreck my car in an instant trying to drive here, if I could even fit my car on the roads.

 French cars are so small people tend to just stick them wherever they want.
 It’s not uncommon to see people fully parking their lil’ cars on the sidewalk.
 Cars are also used less often, not that the streets are by any means empty, but walking is usually preferred if possible.
-Petroleum products have extra taxes on them so people
+Petroleum products have extra taxes on them so people use their less.

 To give you a clear idea of what exactly I mean; there is no word for ‘mascot’ in French.
 Trying to explain the phrase “Fightin’ Irish” to a French person is like trying to explain fiscal responsibility to newborns; they just really don’t understand.
 School sports don’t exist the way they do in America.
 Sporty French youths who want to play soccer or handball sign up for and play for club teams.